dgski/dundas-peak/README.md

     public/
 ```

 Inside this theme folder, place the following files.
-You can generate the default templates by running: **$ dundas-peak -t site/**
+You can generate the theme folder with the default templates by running: **$ dundas-peak -t site/**

 |    File Name     |   Description   |     Parameters    |
 |------------------|-----------------|-------------------|